zhenglz/LBTS/README.md

 3. pdbTools

 ## Examples:
 You could download the 3 examples to run in your local evironment.
+Extract the zip files in your working directory.
+Read the README.txt file in each example, run the tutorial according to the README.txt.
+If you encounter any errors or questions, please raise an issue.